cch0/data-engineering-zoomcamp-2024-project/README.md

 This [repository](https://github.com/cch0/data-engineering-zoomcamp-2024-project) contains the source code and documentation for the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)'s project for 2024.

+The content in the README is also available on https://cch0.github.io/data-engineering-zoomcamp-2024-project/

 <br>

 ## Goal

-The goal of this project is to create a solution which consists an end-to-end data ingestion, processing, persistence and visualization pipeline.
+The goal of this project is to create a solution which consists an end-to-end batch data ingestion, processing, transformation, persistence and visualization pipeline.
+With data ingested from National Weathr Service, user will be able to view the hourly temperature data in the report provided by Looker Studio.

 <br>